PlutoNameless/Base.SC2Data/README.md

-# Tal'darim Forces — Data Library
+# StarFraft II - Data Library

 Guide on how to add custom units to your StarCraft II map.